-“In Japan the dragon is a good guy, not a bad guy as he is for you in the West.”
-This was the comment of our guide in Kyoto on a recent trip across Japan, where we had few memorable encounters with dragons.
+“In Japan, the dragon is a good guy, not a bad guy.”
+This was the comment of our guide in Kyoto on a recent trip across Japan, where we had a few memorable encounters with Japanese dragons.

 Benevolent, auspicious, just, a bringer of good fortune and wealth, the Japanese dragon (Ryū), like its Chinese ancestor, is an ancient mythical creature that is very different from its malevolent, treasure-hoarding Western equivalent.
 Like many mythological creatures, it is a composite beast and has the head of a camel, the eyes of a hare, the antlers of a deer, the neck of a snake, the scales of a carp, the paws of a tiger and the claws of an eagle.